Best selling Moka pots from Alessi

 As an architect, Aldo Rossi is always in search of the ultimate form: he reduces his buildings to geometric and ancient, very familiar

-The basic principle of a moka pot is always the same: water boils in the lower part of the pot, then rises through a tube, is pressed through ground coffee, and exits at the top through a small riser tube.
+The basic principle of a moka pot is always the same: water boils in the lower part of the pot, rises through a tube, is pressed through ground coffee, and then exits through a small riser tube at the top.

 Moka pots